Analyzing NIO's Unusual Options Activity | Benzinga

 Analyzing NIO's Unusual Options Activity

 NIO (NYSE:NIO) shares experienced unusual options activity on Friday.
-The stock price moved up to $44.52 following the option alert.
+The stock price moved down to $44.96 following the option alert.

 - Option Type: SWEEP